Dear students, teachers, parents and friends,

 I urge you to say a big hearty ‘welcome’ to the Yak board.
 Posting on this board goes hand in hand with the Dragons experience.
 Yaks are a way of letting the world share our unique experiences, are an amazing reflection tool and a vital document of our unique journey together.

-My amazing co-instructor, Zhao Ling will be posting her own Yak soon, so please take the time to read her introduction.
+My amazing co-instructor, Luke will be posting his own Yak soon, so please take the time to read his introduction.

-So, I will leave you all for now and I can’t wait to meet you all in Kunming and embark on our adventure together.
+So, I will leave you all for now and I can’t wait to meet you all in Lijiang and embark on our adventure together.

 I can’t wait to finally meet you all.